Originally posted: 2/01/2020

 Then Jesus said to him, “Put your sword back into its place; for all those who take up the sword shall perish by the sword.
 53 Or do you think that I cannot appeal to My Father, and He will at once put at My disposal more than twelve legions of angels?
 54 How then will the Scriptures be fulfilled, which say that it must happen this way?”
 (Matthew 26:53-53).

 …saying, “Father if You are willing, remove this cup from Me; yet not My will, but Yours be done,” (Luke 22:42).

 And knowing what the future held, did not stop Paul either.

 When we had heard this, we as well as the local residents began begging him not to go up to Jerusalem.13 Then Paul answered, “What are you doing, weeping and breaking my heart?
 For I am ready not only to be bound, but even to die at Jerusalem for the name of the Lord Jesus.”
 14 And since he would not be persuaded, we fell silent, remarking, “The will of the Lord be done!”
 (21:12-14).

 I often wonder, if I found myself in Paul’s shoes, could I press on?
 Would I too be resolute and undeterred, unable to be persuaded?

-But in actuality, Paul didn’t’ even walk in his own shoes; by faith he walked in Him, Who is Our Precedent, the exact standard to be followed, Who in all situations, decisions and cases served as both Paul’s guide and justification for every one of his subsequent actions.
+But in actuality, Paul didn’t even walk in his own shoes.
+But by faith, he walked in Him, Who is Our Precedent, the exact standard to be followed, Who in all situations, decisions and cases served as both Paul’s guide and justification for every one of his subsequent actions.